rajpagariya/ninja-framework/README.md

 # Ninja Framework
-This is a framework for scanning network ports, their services and saves the results as screenshots to make your job easier.
+This is a framework for scanning network ports, their services and saving the results as screenshots to make your job easier.
 It uses nmap and scrot.
 You can use this framework in either network mode or single-host(device) mode.
 ###### In network mode:
 1. It scans the given range of IP addresses one-by-one using default group of scrips.
 2. It uses default group of scripts to reduce the time complexity.